 You might want to check out our article about 3 types of fashion shopping marketplaces.

-Features for a good style advice app
+Features for good style apps

 1. Personalized recommendations